 Helping you transition to the Second Edition of the NSQHS Standards

-QIP is helping health service facilities transition to the NSQHS Standards (second edition).
+QIP is helping health service facilities transition to the National Safety and Quality Health Service (NSQHS) Standards (second edition).
 These videos provide a overview of the revised, streamlined eight standards.
 Find out:

 - What needs to be in place to meet the new Standards?